Skip to main content

 You hear me?

-Suddenly conscious of her word choice, face falling, she begins crafting her apology
+Suddenly conscious of her word choice, face falling, she begins crafting her apology in the

 notepad she still holds.
 Carefully, painfully, she writes: I'm sorry, sweetie.
 I'm sorry.
 When